 St. Pauls’ comprehensive children and youth programs provide age-appropriate building blocks for strong faith and deepening understanding of Christian living in today’s world.
 Sunday School classes and Youth Group activities are open to all.

-Conducted by dedicated and creative members of the congregation, Sunday School classes are offered for pre-Kindergarteners through sixth graders.
+Conducted by dedicated and creative members of the congregation, Sunday School classes are offered for pre-Kindergarteners through high school age.
 Classes meet concurrently with morning worship during the school year, September through mid-June, in our spacious church school building adjacent to the sanctuary.

 The Sunday School classes engage students in creative and interactive activities that stimulate their imagination and develop their curiosity, teamwork, and responsibility.
 The program brings to life and makes relevant stories and concepts underpinning Christian faith and living.
 In addition to activities in the classroom, the curriculum includes frequent involvement in Sunday morning worship services and other special events: